bemky/measurement/README.md

 ### `round(options)`
 `precision`: integer sets the precision of the numbe `significant`: If `true`, precision will be the number of significant_digits.
 If `false`, the number of fractional digits (defaults to `false`).
+`resolution`: integer sets the rounding to nearest n digits
 ```javascript
 const length = new Length('99.12445 ft');
 console.log(length.round({precision: 1}));